-Are you a practitioner of Ayurveda, Unani Tibb, or Greek Medicine?
+Are you a practitioner of Ayurveda, Unani Tibb, or Greek Medicine (western herbal energetics)?

 to get a modern, integrative certification for your practice.

-We offer credentials in Biocharacteristics, Ayurveda, Unani Tibb, and Greek medicine
+We offer credentials in the functional medicine approach of Biocharacteristics, Herba Energetics, Ayurveda, Unani Tibb, and Greek medicine

 that are suitable for integration with modern healthcare providers,